-We also had a play area for the littler kids.
+There was also a play area we set up for the littler kids.
 We just used the panels from my sons play area and put it together outside to create a safe play space for all the little kids.
 That way the parents could enjoy the party also without worrying if there child is getting hurt.
 This was nice because then all the kids played together safely.

 If you plan to have adults also think about how you can entertain them.
 We had ours in the back yard with booze and a bonfire.
 Don’t worry it was safe and no kid wanted to jump in.
 If you are hosting the event indoors you could think about turning on a sports game for the guys while the women socialized and talked about how often their partners watched sports (just kidding, kind of).

 Check out my FREE resource library for Free coloring page pintables added weekly.
 This an easy activity for the little ones at any birthday party.